spawnfest/glg/README.md

 For each process you want to monitor (a worker), a new process (a logger) is created.
 It gathers all the logs for the worker until it dies.
-If it spawns a new worker, new logger is created for it.
+If it spawns a new worker (or somehow create new process), new logger is created for it.
 When the child worker is died, its logger sends all the logs he's gathered to the parent's logger.
 Info about the logger could be passed by: